MOVE-II/cdh-utilities/README.md

 ---

+## SPI Parallel Access Test
+Tests for the SPI interface.
+For more information read the README.md in the spi-parallel-access-test directory.

+---

 ## create\_image.sh
 This tool creates a complete Linux image from the yocto build artifacts (i.e. rootfs, kernel, kernel-modules, ...).